AndyClifton/lit-pro-sci-pub-demo/publications/GitHub_Markdown/main.md

 ### Interoperable data

-Our data were stored as .csv files.
+Our data were stored as comma-separated values in .csv files.
 These are not ideal; besides the meaningless column headers, there’s no metadata.
 Instead, it would be ideal if the data had been in some kind of self-describing format.
 It would have been even better if I knew which industry I was targeting and had been able to use a standardized format.
 This is left to the reader as an exercise\!

 ## Making the results portable